 🎍Japanese New Year Tradition ~ Hatsumode 🎍

-Here is a selection of ten of Saitama’s most famous places for the first worship of the year, with information on hours and other details.
+Here is a selection of twelve of Saitama’s most famous places for the first worship of the year, with information on hours and other details.
 Most of these have their main celebration and services from January 1st to 3rd:

 Hikawa Shrine, Omiya